Deathfireofdoom/big-corp-shopping/README.md

 The repository encompasses the entire microservice architecture, with infrastructure residing in the `/infrastructure` directory and microservices residing in `/micro-services`.

+## High Level Architecture
+The microservice architecture consists of several services, including the Rest API, Cart service, Inventory service, Prediction service (to be added), and Order service (to be added).
+The Rest API acts as the bridge between the outside world and the microservices and provides easy endpoints for frontend developers to integrate a shopping-cart feature into their online shop.
+The Cart service manages the shopping carts of users, while the Inventory service ensures that a user cannot add an out-of-stock product to their cart.
+The Prediction service, which is yet to be added, will consume add-product events, do a simple prediction on similar products that are bought together, and send back the result to the Rest API.
+The Order service, which is also yet to be added, will handle the orders placed by the users.

+The infrastructure of this microservice architecture uses Postgres to store information about the inventory, as it is naturally tabular in format and requires a SQL database.
+Kafka serves as the backbone and heart of the system, enabling asynchronous communication between the components.
+Redis was added to the mix primarily to provide distributed mutex locks, which prevent race conditions on a distributed level, ensuring a scalable and reliable distributed system.

+Overall, this microservice architecture is designed to be scalable, distributed, and reliable, thanks to the use of advanced technologies like Kafka and Redis, and it can handle a high volume of requests while maintaining high performance.

 ## Services
 Below is a description of each service that is currently avaiable.